SnehalSwadhin/Multi-Agent-Path-Finding-AI/README.md

 - After setting these variables to your liking, you can execute the code in 'main.py' by running the command "python main.py" inside the Source_code folder.

 ## Documentation
-The logic and implementation of the entire project has been explained in an attached documentation (Documentation.pdf).
+The report highlighting the algorithm used in this project anong with implementation details have been explained in an attached documentation file (Documentation.pdf).

 ## Limitations
 The most apparant feature that has been left out from the problem statement is the use of temperory storage locations.
 There is currently no way to indicate or make use of temperory storage locations.
 That is because we were unable to figure out a way of implementing the same and make use of them optimally.